The Tar Pit development log [i]

 - jarw-inet: Utility library for various protocols, including HTTP, written by John A.R.
 Williams.
 Unfortunately the links on the project page are dead, and google has been unable to help me find any code.

 - s-http-server: Simple HTTP server written by Sven Van Caekenberghe.
 Code is available on GitHub page.
 Pros: it seems small (most of the code is bundled up in one file); it seems done.
 Cons: it depends on a few other libraries written by Caekenberghe; it contains some SSL support code which needs to be eliminated.
-So far it seems like a good candidate for The Tar Pit's web serving component, but I need to give it a more detailed look before passing judgement.
+So far it seems like a good candidate for The Tar Pit's web serving component, but I need to give it a more detailed look before passing judgment.

 - sw-http: Allegedly fast HTTP web server written (and abandoned, it would seem) by Lars Rune Nøstdal.
 A mirror is available on GitHub.
 Pro: It seems small and not too bloated.
 Cons: I don't want to know what